nidhiy7/Superstore_Analysis_Power_BI/README.md

 - Assign Customers to Clusters: Assign each customer to a specific cluster based on their RFM scores and the clusters identified by the K-means algorithm.
 This provides a way to understand and target different customer segments effectively.

 By performing RFM Analysis and applying K-means clustering, you can gain insights into customer behavior, identify valuable customer segments, and tailor marketing and retention strategies accordingly.

+## Analysis
+1)Regional Performance: The Central region has the highest total sales and profit, while the South region has the lowest.

+2)Profit Margin by Product Category: Furniture has the lowest profit margin among all product categories, while Technology has the highest profit margin.

+3)Average Order Value by Order Method: Orders placed via the phone have a higher average order value compared to online or mail orders.

+4)Average Order Value by Customer Segment: Customers in the Home Office segment have the highest average order value, while those in the Consumer segment have the lowest.

+5)Seasonal Sales and Profit: Sales and profit tend to be higher in the second half of the year (July to December) compared to the first half (January to June).

+6)Correlation between Sales and Profit: There is a positive correlation between sales and profit, but the strength of the correlation varies by region.

+7)Top-Performing Products: The top-performing products in terms of sales and profit are concentrated in the Technology and Office Supplies categories.

+8)Customer Behavior: Some customers consistently generate high sales and profit, while others make occasional purchases with lower values.

+9)Sub-Category Profit Margins: Certain sub-categories, such as Machines and Tables, consistently have low profit margins, indicating a need to re-evaluate pricing or sourcing strategies for those products.

+10)Customer Segmentation: The analysis includes customer segmentation using RFM (Recency, Frequency, Monetary) scores.
+The Loyal customer segment demonstrates the highest purchasing frequency and generates the most profit, while the Churned customer segment has the lowest RFM scores and generates the least profit.
+The focus should be on retaining Loyal customers and re-engaging Churned customers.